darrenat10gen/mrloader/README.md

 ### get_stderr / get_stdout

-Given a job ID (found in the *Summary:ID* section of the *Cluster Details* page, with the format *j-XXXXXXXXXXXX*), these scripts will collect all and non-empty concatenate all non-empty stdout/err output from any of the task nodes.
+Given a job ID (found in the *Summary:ID* section of the *Cluster Details* page, with the format *j-xxxxxxx*), these scripts will collect all and non-empty concatenate all non-empty stdout/err output from any of the task nodes.
 As a simple logging mechanism, the loader implementation writes informational messages to stdout and error details to stderr.
 Typically a call to **get_stderr.sh** which results in a no empty output file indicates a problem was encountered in at least one of the worker nodes.

 ### graph_output